ucsb-cs184-f24/team02-bathroom/docs/MANUAL.md

 # Bathroom Finder User Manual

 ### Product Purpose
-Bathroom Finder is a mobile application designed to help users locate the best bathrooms on the UCSB campus.
-The app offers reviews, ratings, and location-based navigation to ensure users have a comfortable and efficient restroom experience.
-This iOS application is tailored for students, faculty, staff, and campus visitors who value convenience and hygiene.
+Bathroom Finder is an intuitive mobile application designed to simplify the search for clean, accessible restrooms on the UCSB campus.
+With user-generated reviews, detailed ratings, and real-time location-based navigation, the app ensures that students, faculty, staff, and visitors can easily find nearby bathrooms that meet their needs.
+Whether you’re rushing between classes or attending a campus event, Bathroom Finder makes it easier to navigate UCSB with comfort and convenience.

 ### Intended User Audience
 Students: Quickly find and rate campus restrooms between classes.\
 Faculty and Staff: Navigate to well-rated facilities near offices or lecture halls.\
 Campus Visitors: Easily locate restrooms during events or tours.

-### Table of Contents
-Introduction\
-Installation Guide

-User Features
-- Finding Bathrooms
-- Posting Reviews
-- Rating Bathrooms
-- Managing Posts and Reviews

-Admin Features
-- User Management
-Known Issues
-FAQ
-Contact and Support

 ### Installation Guide